Using VLM Reasoning to Constrain Task and Motion Planning: Conclusion

 \section{Conclusion}

-We have presented \method, a TAMP solver that uses VLMs' common-sense geometric reasoning capabilities to constrain TAMP problems \emph{a priori}.
-Unlike prior works, the constraints produced by the VLM generalize to unseen problem instances within a broader domain and incur minimal additional overhead by directly interfacing through APIs to an SMT-based task planner.
-These constraints eliminate potential downward refinement failures that arise between the symbolic abstraction and geometry of the world---preventing the planner from attempting to pick obstructed objects, place objects in cluttered locations, and perform other infeasible actions.
-We have demonstrated that \method effectively leverages VLMs' insights to improve planning times by reducing or even eliminating replanning due to downward refinement failures.
-For example, in the Blocks domain, \method produced general constraints on the first attempt, resulting in task plans that were refinable on the first attempt for all 35 problem instances.
-In the Containers domain, \method produces constraints that enable solutions to all 30 instances, while baseline methods fail to find solutions due to the complexity of the unconstrained search space.
+We have presented \method, a TAMP approach that uses VLMs' common-sense geometric reasoning capabilities to constrain TAMP problems.
+Unlike prior works, the constraints produced generalize to unseen problem instances within a broader domain and incur minimal overhead by directly interfacing with an SMT-based task planner.
+These constraints prevent downward refinement failures when grounding the symbolic task plan to continuous motion.
+Furthermore, \method's closed-loop mechanism for updating constraints with planner feedback enables reasoning over several problem instances to solve difficult domains.
+We have demonstrated that our approach improves planning times and success rates by reducing downward refinement failures and eschewing the need for auxiliary symbolic constructions required by baselines.
+For example, in the Blocks and Containers domains, \method produced general constraints on the first attempt, resulting in task plans that were refinable within $K$ incremental attempts for all 30 problem instances.
+In the Containers and Packing domains, \method solves all problems, while baseline methods often fail to find solutions due to the complexity introduced by auxiliary constructions.
+Finally, we empirically demonstrate that the performance of \method is robust to the VLM model used, and that current standard services are fast and powerful enough to be practical through our method.